stavxyz/gitmux/README.md

 The `gitmux.sh` script is provided to help sync changes (**including commit history**) _across_ repositories.

-The script can be used to create brand new [destination] repositories from _any *or* all_ content within a source git repository.
-It can also be used to update repositories previously "forked" by gitmux (or forked in a more traditional manner).
+The script can be used to create brand new git repositories from _any *or* all_ content within a chosen source git repository.
+It can also be used to update repositories previously "forked" by gitmux (or those git repositories forked in a more traditional manner).

 For assistance, email me `hi@samstav.xyz` or submit an issue here.